SeulgiGwak/To-Do-List-App/README.md

 <h2>📖 Overview </h2>
 <p>This is a simple To-Do List web application where users can add, delete, and manage tasks.
 It's designed to be intuitive, user-friendly, and built with core web technologies: HTML, CSS, and JavaScript.
 The app is ideal for practicing front-end development and offers essential features for task management.</p>

-🚀 Features
+<h2> 🚀 Features </h2>
-Add New Tasks: Users can enter and add new tasks to the list.
+<p>*Add New Tasks: Users can enter and add new tasks to the list.

-Delete Tasks: Tasks can be deleted once completed or if they are no longer needed.
+* Delete Tasks: Tasks can be deleted once completed or if they are no longer needed.

-Mark Tasks as Completed: Users can visually mark tasks as completed (e.g., with a checkmark or crossed-out text).
+* Mark Tasks as Completed: Users can visually mark tasks as completed (e.g., with a checkmark or crossed-out text).

-Simple UI: The interface is clean and simple, focused on usability and ease of interaction.
+* Simple UI: The interface is clean and simple, focused on usability and ease of interaction.

-Responsive Design: The app is fully responsive, meaning it works well on both desktop and mobile devices.
+* Responsive Design: The app is fully responsive, meaning it works well on both desktop and mobile devices.</p>

 💻 Technologies Used
 HTML: For the structure and layout of the app.